 - 1,500 hours working on agile project teams or with agile methodologies.

 I listed my previous consulting work on business intelligence and data analytics projects.
 At the time when I was applying, agile was still relatively new and most of my stakeholders had never even heard of the term.
-I did a lot of explaining of the concepts which differ from traditional project management, but the idea that we can deliver faster in iterations was well accepted.
-The stakeholders were especially impressed after a few initial iterations that already demonstrated tangible results.
+I invested the time needed to explain agile concepts which differ from traditional project management, but the idea that we can deliver faster in iterations was well accepted.
+My clients were especially impressed after a few initial iterations that already demonstrated tangible results.
 I had two years experience working on agile projects which fulfilled this requirement.

 - 21 contact hours of training in agile practices.

-The bulk of this requirement came from a 2-day Scrum Master training that I attended earlier.
-This is a good investment because in addition to gaining 14 hours of training, the content is also very relevant for the PMI-ACP exam.
-The remaining training hours came from attending various PMI chapter events and listening to webinars, particularly on the PMI Agile Community of Practice.
+The bulk of this requirement came from a 2-day Scrum Master training that I had attended earlier in the year.
+This proved to be a worthy investment because in addition to gaining 14 hours of training, the content is also very relevant for the PMI-ACP exam.
+The remaining training hours came from attending various PMI chapter events and watching webinars, particularly on the PMI Agile Community of Practice website.